kernelDAO/MegaETH/README.md

 ```Swap all to ETH``` = *Swap all tokens to ETH*

 ```Send GM``` = *Send gm via onchaingm (once every 24 hours)*

-> [!IMPORTANT]
-> If you find a shitty code, a bug, or a way to make something better - open a pull request.